mksaraf/kubernetes-lab-tutorial/content/core.md

 ```

 ## Deployments
 A Deployment provides declarative updates for pods and replicas.
-The Deployment object defines the strategy for transitioning between deployments of the same application with a zero-downtime update process.
+The Deployment object defines the strategy for transitioning between deployments of the same application.

+There are basically two ways of updating an application:

+  * delete all existing pods first and then start the new ones or
+  * start new ones and once they are up, delete the old ones

+The latter, can be done with two different approach:

+  * add all the new pods and then deleting all the old ones at once
+  * add new pods and then removing old ones one by one

 To create a deployment for our nginx webserver, edit the ``nginx-deploy.yaml`` file as
 ```yaml